 |Map 8||Total solar eclipse over Kentucky, Tennesse, and North Carolina||JPG|

 |Map 9||Total solar eclipse over South Carolina and Georgia||JPG|

 All eclipse calculations are by Fred Espenak, and he assumes full responsibility for their accuracy.
 Permission is freely granted to reproduce this data when accompanied by an acknowledgment:

-"Eclipse Predictions by Fred Espenak, NASA's GSFC"
+"Eclipse Predictions by Fred Espenak, NASA GSFC Emeritus"

 For more information, see: NASA Copyright Information